NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Pki.rst

 This page shows the currently installed X.509 certificates for TLS/SSL encrypted communications.

-The :guilabel:`Show` button allows to view certificate informations and to set a certificate as default.
+The :guilabel:`Show` button allows to view certificate information and to set a certificate as default.

 The :guilabel:`Upload certificate` button allows to upload certificate files.

-The :guilabel:`Request Let's Encrypt certificate` button changes the `Let's Encrypt`_ configuration and send out a new certificate request.
+The :guilabel:`Request Let's Encrypt certificate` button changes the `Let's Encrypt`_ configuration and sends out a new certificate request.

 The :guilabel:`Edit self-signed certificate` button allows changing the self-signed certificate, by generating a new one.